Sumitomo Mitsui Trust Holdings Inc. Sells 22,188 Shares of US Foods Holding Corp. (NYSE:USFD)

 Analyst Upgrades and Downgrades

-USFD has been the topic of several analyst reports.
-Piper Sandler lowered their price objective on US Foods from $46.00 to $36.00 and set an “overweight” rating on the stock in a research report on Wednesday, October 5th.
-StockNews.com started coverage on US Foods in a report on Wednesday, October 12th.
-They set a “buy” rating on the stock.
-Truist Financial lowered their price target on US Foods from $45.00 to $41.00 in a report on Friday, August 12th.
-Guggenheim lowered their price target on US Foods from $48.00 to $45.00 and set a “buy” rating on the stock in a report on Monday, August 15th.
-Finally, JPMorgan Chase & Co. started coverage on US Foods in a report on Wednesday, September 7th.
-They set a “neutral” rating on the stock.
-Three equities research analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
-Based on data from MarketBeat, US Foods has a consensus rating of “Moderate Buy” and an average target price of $41.80.
+Several equities research analysts have recently commented on USFD shares.
+Barclays upped their price objective on US Foods to $36.00 in a research note on Monday, August 15th.
+StockNews.com started coverage on US Foods in a research note on Wednesday, October 12th.
+They issued a “buy” rating for the company.
+Morgan Stanley reduced their price objective on US Foods from $40.00 to $34.00 and set an “equal weight” rating for the company in a research note on Tuesday, October 11th.
+Piper Sandler reduced their price objective on US Foods from $46.00 to $36.00 and set an “overweight” rating for the company in a research note on Wednesday, October 5th.
+Finally, Guggenheim reduced their price objective on US Foods from $48.00 to $45.00 and set a “buy” rating for the company in a research note on Monday, August 15th.
+Three analysts have rated the stock with a hold rating and eight have given a buy rating to the company.
+According to data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and an average price target of $41.80.

 US Foods Holding Corp., through its subsidiary, US Foods, Inc, markets and distributes fresh, frozen, and dry food and non-food products to foodservice customers in the United States.
 The company's customers include independently owned single and multi-unit restaurants, regional concepts, national restaurant chains, hospitals, nursing homes, hotels and motels, country clubs, government and military organizations, colleges and universities, and retail locations.